-The Board has established independent sub-committees to assist it with detailed review/analysis of key topics, including the oversight of risk and regulatory matters (Board Risk Committee); and financial and internal control adequacy (Audit Committee).
+The Board has established independent sub-committees to assist it with detailed review/analysis of key topics, including the oversight of audit, risk and regulatory matters (Audit & Risk Committee).

 The Executive Committee ("ExCo") has the objective of assisting the CEO with the task of executing the Board's strategy and providing continuous oversight of the key business areas in the context of people, approved budgets, business plans and risk appetite.